 The National Ecosystem Services Partnership (NESP) engages both public and private individuals and organizations to enhance collaboration within the ecosystem services community and to strengthen coordination of policy, market implementation, and research at the national level.
-The partnership is an initiative of Duke University's Nicholas Institute for Environmental Policy Solutions and was developed with support from the U.S. Environmental Protection Agency and donations of expertise and time from many public and private institutions.
+The partnership is an initiative of Duke University's Nicholas Institute for Energy, Environment & Sustainability and was developed with support from the U.S. Environmental Protection Agency and donations of expertise and time from many public and private institutions.

 NESP releases a quarterly newsletter that shares up-to-date ecosystem services research, implementation examples, events and jobs.
 Sign up to receive the newsletter here.

 - NESP Webinar series: NESP hosts periodic webinars to disseminate innovative ecosystem services research and implementation practices.
 Sign up for our newsletter to hear about upcoming webinars, and check out past webinar presentations.